Plaintiff in Sean Dunne US bankruptcy case seeks another €25.2m

 Gayle Killilea already ordered to surrender €18.1m

-The plaintiff in developer Sean Dunne’s American civil trial is seeking another €25.2 million on top of the €18.1 million that a jury ordered Mr Dunne’s wife Gayle Killilea to surrender last month.
+The plaintiff in developer Sean Dunne’s US civil trial is seeking another €25.2 million on top of the €18.1 million that a jury ordered Mr Dunne’s wife, Gayle Killilea, to surrender last month.

-Following three weeks of testimony, the jury found that Mr Dunne had fraudulently transferred millions of euros in assets, including Walford, Ireland’s most expensive home, to Ms Killilea during and after the collapse of his property empire to protect them from creditors.
+Following three weeks of testimony, the jury found that Mr Dunne had fraudulently transferred millions of euro in assets – including Walford, Ireland’s most expensive home – to Ms Killilea during and after the collapse of his property empire to protect them from creditors.

-It ordered Ms Killilea to pay Mr Dunne’s American bankruptcy estate, from which his creditors are being paid, €18.1 million.
+It ordered Ms Killilea to pay Mr Dunne’s US bankruptcy estate, from which his creditors are being paid, €18.1 million.

-The lawsuit, filed by the trustee in Mr Dunne’s American bankruptcy, contained additional allegations the jury did not rule on, including that Ms Killilea was unjustly enriched by the wealth transfers.
-US District Judge Jeffrey A Meyer, who presided over the case, will now decide those charges.
+The lawsuit, filed by the trustee in Mr Dunne’s US bankruptcy, contained additional allegations the jury did not rule on, including that Ms Killilea was unjustly enriched by the wealth transfers.
+US district judge Jeffrey Meyer, who presided over the case, will now decide those charges.

 In the case, the jury did not find that the additional assets the plaintiff is seeking were fraudulently transferred.
 The separate question now before Judge Meyer is whether their transfer constituted unjust enrichment.